-I look at my daughter and it all comes flashing back - the two heads bent over an algebra equation she didn't understand.
+I look at my daughter and it all comes flashing back-the two heads bent over an algebra equation site didn't understand.
 The panic in the mornings because she couldn't find her hairbrush.
-The mad dashes to the libe and become at closed.
-Marching through classes in Hailo areen costumes.
+The mad dashes to the library before it closed.
+Marching through classes in Halloween costumes.
 Flying to band festivals in other cities.
-Bringing forgotten books, instruments and lup and they a school.
+Bringing forgotten books, instruments and lunch money to school.
 And you know?
-It's all been and it Congratulations, graduates!
+It's all been worth it.
+Congratulations, graduates!